ManiacXHG/crypto-ecosystems/README.md

 tags = [ "Library"] # This line is optional
 ```
 7. Make your PR! ✅
+_Note: Updated instructions for adding a repository in .toml_

 Thank you for contributing and for reading the contribution guide! ❤️